Dzanga-Sangha, Central African Republic

 Yet today the rich cultures of the forest-dwelling BaAka and of the riverine Sangha-Sangha Bantus have come under immense pressure.
 Discrimination and exploitation, and a total disregard for their traditions and way of life on the part of a growing population of settlers undermine the continuity of ancestral practices, discouraging their transmission to the next generations.
 The daunting challenge for the BaAka and Sangha-Sangha communities is to adapt to rapid and radical change and to revitalize their time-proven skills and traditional knowledge in ways that enable these to remain viable and relevant in today’s world.

-It is expected that this experience will strengthen their cultural self-esteem and commitment, providing them with the necessary confidence to start concrete cultural-promotion initiatives and knowledge-based projects in cooperation with the National Park, local and international organizations and educational institutions, as well as the scientific community.
-Some of the activities the group is involved in are community outreach activities, documentation and transmission of cultural traditions, indigenous rights wareness-raising campaigns, and the development of ecological monitoring systems based on traditional ways of observation together with the park management.
+Over the years, the cultural self-esteem and commitment of the group was strengthened, and provided them with the necessary confidence to start concrete cultural-promotion initiatives and knowledge-based projects in cooperation with local and international organizations and educational institutions.
+The group has been involved in the documentation and transmission of cultural traditions, indigenous rights awareness-raising campaigns, participatory mapping and the development of ecological monitoring systems based on traditional ways of observation.

-During the first workshop in December 2012 the group developed the script for a theater piece which they decided to present in the villages as part of an envisioned awareness raising campaign regarding the protection of their forests and rivers.
 The youth group is known in the villages as “Ndima-Kali” – a combination of “Ndima”, the Aka word for forest, and “Kali”, the name given to the Sangha River by the Sangha-Sangha fisher folk.
+Ndima-Kali is a registered civil society association.

 - Ndima-Kali’s website can be found here (in French): http://www.ndimakali.org/